bikeshaving/crank/website/guides/07-working-with-typescript.md

 ```

 ## Typing event listeners
-If you dispatch custom events, you’re going to want parent event listeners to be typed with the event you bubbled automatically.
-To do so, you can extend a global `EventMap` type provided by Crank.
+If you dispatch custom events, you may want parent event listeners to be typed with the event you bubbled automatically.
+To do so, you can use module augmentation to extend the `EventMap` interface provided by Crank.

 ```tsx
 declare global {